coast-framework/coast/docs/upgrading.md

       [:post "/posts/:id/delete" :post/delete])))
 ```

 Before you had to wrap all vectors in another vector, now you don't it makes things a little cleaner.

-Also multiple layout support per batch of routes is easier as well since you no longer have to pass layout in `app`.
+Also multiple layout support per batch of routes is easier as well since you no longer pass `:layout` into app.
+Simply wrap any routes with `with-layout` and give that a function with two arguments and you're in business.

 Since the vector of vectors confusion is gone now, routes more naturally lend themselves to function helpers and resource-style url formats: